 Considering orcas have different dialects and even express different cultural behavior from one population to another, it seems entirely reasonable (and remarkable) that they are able to learn the language of another cetacean.
 The fact that they have similar vocal chords also helps in this aspect.
 However, the fact that they are larger makes it more difficult for them to vocalize.

 But why do they do this?
-It’s still not clear.
-Researchers are currently more interested in to the how of the story:
+It's still not clear.
+Researchers are currently more interested in how they do it.

 The Killer whales of Eden, Australia

-This story has nothing to do with the study I described above, but I think it paints a good picture on how adaptable orcas really are.
+Another story that is not linked to the above study but illustrates how adaptable orcas really are goes back to an extraordinary behavior reported in Australia.
 The killer whales of Eden, Australia were a group of killer whales known for their co-operation with human hunters of other whale species.
 Basically, for one orca generation (about 90 years, from 1840 and 1930) they were seen near the port of Eden in southeastern Australia.